 One of Hamburgs biggest nature reserves lies in the north-east of the city and boasts a wide variety of habitats and lots of special wildlife.
-In addition to enigmatic birds such as Common Crane, White-tailed Eagle, Eurasian Eagle Owl or Black Woodpecker, many inconspicuous species such as Eurasian River Warbler, European Pied Flycatcher or Hawfinch can be found.
+In addition to enigmatic birds such as Common Crane, White-tailed Eagle, Eagle Owl or Black Woodpecker, many inconspicuous species such as Eurasian River Warbler, Pied Flycatcher or Hawfinch can be found.
 Furthermore, the reserve boasts a huge list of mammals, including huge Red Deer and Fallow Deer (best observed in autumn), herps, rare dragonflies and butterflies, etc.

 By car: There are several parking spots around the Duvenstedter Brook, but the best spot is next to the BrookHus at Duvenstedter Triftweg 140.
 One can also park near Wiemerskamp (Wiemerskamper Weg 1-5) or along the Herrenhausallee (parking at intersection with Brügkamp).